bradhowes/swift-math-parser/README.md

 Same for function calls -- if the function is known during parsing _and_ all arguments have a known value, then it will be replaced with the function result.
 Otherwise, the function call will take place during an `eval` call.

+You can get the unresolved symbol names from the `Evaluator.unresolved` attribute.
+It returns three collections for unresolved variables, unary functions, and binary function names.

 Example:

 ```swift